gdat510-sjfc/course-materials/gdat_510_syllabus.md

 #### Participation

 Participation will never be evaluated by **correctness.** Instead, the work completed in class will be submitted to your participation repository.

-Communication is extemely important yet not usually prioritized in data sceince.In practice, most end users will lack technical expretise and require explainations distilled to terms representative of the domain.
-This class will help develop communacation skills:

-*Verbal:* Most classes will being with students briefly presenting their assigments due that day.
-*Written:* Assigemnts will require an explination of methologlogies and should be written in a linear fashion.
-*Visual:* Who doesn't love good data viz?

 ### Assigments